codeforanchorage/api-realtime-bus/README.md

 The realtime ETAs comes from [here.](http://bustracker.muni.org/InfoPoint/XML/stopdepartures.xml)

 The goal would be to have it up and working before Snow City gives away free coffee for there being an inch of snow that sticks in Anchorage this year.

+An example of the trip feed is [Here](https://developers.google.com/transit/gtfs-realtime/examples/).